 When you check a company with Capitalise, their credit report will show the following:

-See their numerical and letter score, summarising the company's overall creditworthiness.
-The report will tell you whether this score is a high or low risk and whether extending credit would be a good idea.
+This is made of the company’s numerical and letter score, summarising the company's overall creditworthiness.
+The business credit report will tell you if the score indicates a high or low risk and whether extending credit is a good idea.

 Credit limit